FreeRADIUS/wiki.freeradius.org/building/RHEL-and-Centos.md

 ```

 ### libkqueue

+> libkqueue required for >= v4.0.x, you can skip this step for v3.1.x and below.

 Unfortunately neither RHEL nor Centos provide an RPM for libkqueue.
 The instructions below will produce a libkqueue RPM, which can then be installed for building from source, or distributed with the FreeRADIUS RPMs when building packages.

 [[include:libkqueue-rpm]]